 A one-page ad is a great way to promote a program or initiative in a more visual format.
 An ad does not need to be directly tied to an article in the issue.
-Public Roads has run ads to promote Work Zone Awareness Week, the Professional Development Program, Federal Aid Essentials, the Eisenhower Transportation Fellowship Program, CARMASM, the National Roadway Safety Awards, and National Roundabouts Week, just to name a few examples.
-If your ad is tied to an observance month or week, it is best to run the ad in an issue that would be printed closest to that date.
+Public Roads has run ads to promote Work Zone Awareness Week, the Professional Development Program, Federal Aid Essentials, the Eisenhower Transportation Fellowship Program, CARMASM, the National Roadway Safety Awards, and National Roundabouts Week, among others.
+If your ad is tied to an observance month or week, it is best to run the ad in the issue printed closest to that date.

-There is often room for one or two ads per magazine issue.
-The process of creating an ad is relatively simple and involves submitting content (see Requirements) to the editorial team, which will work with you to design the ad.
-Content for ads is due at least three months prior to the print date of the magazine issue.
+There is often room for one or two ads per issue.
+The process of creating an ad is relatively simple and involves submitting content (see Requirements) to the editorial team, who will work with you to design the ad.
+Content for ads is due at least three months prior to the print date of the issue.
 See table 4 for submission deadlines.